 - On most Canon cameras, go to Menu > Playback icon > Histogram display > Brightness/RBG > RGB.
 Then, when you’re reviewing a photo, press the “Info” button multiple times to cycle through the different displays.

 - On most Sony cameras, go to Menu > Gear icon > DISP Button > Histogram.
 Then, when you’re reviewing a photo, press the DISP button to cycle through different displays (or the “up” button on the direction pad if your camera doesn’t have a DISP button).

-Every camera is different.
-Even if you have a Nikon, Canon, or Sony camera, your exact model might have some differences.
+However, every camera is different.
+If you have a camera from another manufacturer, the process won’t be exactly the same.
+Even if you do have a Nikon, Canon, or Sony camera, your exact model might have some differences.
 When in doubt, consult your user manual.
 Or, just search for the answer online.

 6) An alternative to the histogram